dzackgarza/Notes/Obsidian/zettelkasten/unstable homotopy groups of spheres.md

 Other posters have alluded to the Kervaire-Milnor theory (from "Groups of homotopy spheres.
 I") which shows how,

-> Kervaire-Milnor theory ("Groups of Homotopy Spheres") and Pontryagin-Thom show that our knowledge and ignorance about the stable homotopy groups of spheres is reflected in knowledge and ignorance about classification of manifolds.
+> Kervaire-Milnor theory ("Groups of Homotopy Spheres") and Pontryagin-Thom show that our knowledge/ignorance about the stable homotopy groups of spheres is reflected in knowledge/ignorance about classification of manifolds.

 ## Relation to Classification of Manifolds